mfidakar/mf24-website/content/authors/admin/_index.md

 title: Mohammad Fidakar
 ---

-Hi, I am a displaced scholar from [Ghaznayn](https://en.wikipedia.org/wiki/Ghazni) (Afghanistan), and currently an economics PhD student at [Emory University](https://www.emory.edu/home/index.html).
+Hi, I am Mohammad Fidakar, a displaced scholar from [Ghaznayn](https://en.wikipedia.org/wiki/Ghazni) (Afghanistan), and currently an economics PhD student at [Emory University](https://www.emory.edu/home/index.html).
 My academic journey includes a Master of Development Policy with a focus on sustainable development from [KDI School](https://www.kdischool.ac.kr/) in South Korea and a Bachelor degree in Economics from Balkh University in Afghanistan.

 Prior to joining Emory, I served as a Senior Teaching Assistant at Ghazni University, where I taught courses in Introduction to Development Theory, Public Economics, History of Economic Thoughts, and Microeconomics to undergraduate students.
 My teaching career at Ghazni University began in 2013, and I was selected to lead the university's research center in 2020.